glsdc2/CarND-LaneLines-P1/writeup-glowell.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

 ### Reflection

-This has been an interesting project for me, as I have not previously used docker, jupyter notebooks, or the various python libraries in addtion to learning the concepts for project.
+This has been an interesting project for me, as I have not previously used docker, jupyter notebooks, or the various python libraries in addition to learning the concepts for project.
 I was able to complete the project as well as process the challenge video.
+I was suprised at how much time I spent on the color filtering.

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.